 The City of Fond du Lac become an Entitlement or Formula Grantee in 2004.
 The annual allocation of CDBG grant funds from the U.S. Department of Housing and Urban Development has had a significant impact on providing affordable, decent housing; creating economic opportunities and improving quality of life through a suitable living environment.
 The City is able to invest the limited CDBG funds to make the most impact as a result of the community partnerships that have been formed and the feedback that is shared through, not only the development of the Consolidated Plan, but other community initiatives, to identify the obstacles and needs within the city.
 Those efforts also highlight the community's strengths, the opportunities and the "wins."
-The identification of priority needs, the goals and initiatives outlined in the 2017-2021 Consolidated Plan and 2017 Annual Action Plan were undertaken with thoughtful consideration of community partners, in order to make a positive impact on the community.
+The identification of priority needs, the goals and initiatives outlined in the 2022-2026 Consolidated Plan and 2022 Annual Action Plan were undertaken with thoughtful consideration of community needs; the best way to leverage limited resources not only within the City but amongst community partners, in order to make a positive impact on the community.
 The City feels confident that the efforts outlined in the plan can be achieved with positive outcomes.
 The City acknowledges that not every year will go as planned, that new needs may emerge and that resources may change but those challenges, like others, will be worked through as a community.